- Windows has a tool called Windows Update that allows you to keep your computer safe by installing the latest security updates and fixes.

 Let us show you how to fix Windows 11 update error.

 Windows 11 automatically downloads and installs updates for you to keep your system safe and stable.
-However, sometimes these updates might fail to install, and you may end up with a Windows 11 Windows Update error.
+However, sometimes these updates might fail to install, and you may end up with a Windows 11 Update error.

 The Windows Update error is a broad description that includes many problems, issues, and errors preventing the update process from going smoothly.